 Scabby-cheeked and red-nosed, it was the worst picture I’d ever seen of myself.
 I had no idea then how doggedly it would follow me around.
 Long after I stopped getting high, articles about my arrest — with that “faces-of-meth”-style image attached — were the first results when I typed my name into Google, like a digital ball and chain linking me to a past life.

-Sign up for the Reasons to be Cheerful newsletter.Despite that, I was lucky and privileged enough to get a second chance, unlike so many others.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Despite that, I was lucky and privileged enough to get a second chance, unlike so many others.
 When I started working as a reporter, part of my job included attaching mugshots to dozens of local news and crime stories.
 Media outlets have long published the images, which drive web traffic and, in turn, advertising dollars.

 It wasn’t until some newsrooms started shifting away from that practice that I started questioning why we’d ever done it, and pushing my own newsroom at the time to stop.
 And it wasn’t until more recently that I started questioning why police needed to release mugshots in the first place.